Manusinh-Thakor/medRAG-Final/README.md

 The system is trained specifically on the **NIH Chest X-ray Dataset**, making it suitable for thoracic imaging tasks such as identifying lung, pleural, and heart-related conditions.
 Retrieved reference images come from a local medical database and trusted online sources.

+Yes, you can absolutely add that — and it's a great way to clarify the motivation behind the project while still keeping the disclaimer clear.

+Here’s a clean, professional way to phrase and include it in your `README.md`:

+---

+## ⚡ Project Motivation

+The core idea behind MedRAG is to reduce the manual effort doctors often spend searching for similar chest X-ray cases — whether in internal databases or on the web.
+By automating reasoning and retrieval, MedRAG aims to support medical education and streamline early stage investigation.

 ---

 ## 🩺 Project Vision